Personal Injury-TBI

 7.Personal Injury-TBI to Minors

 Head injuries to minors are especially difficult to deal with because they may not fully manifest themselves for years.
 A brain injury to a child may well be a ticking time bomb.
 The child may well have normal neurological examinations for years after the injury.
 An MRI however taken years later may show an old bleed from this injury.
-However over the course of several years the child may develop attention problems, impulse issues, personality changes, hyperactivity, aggression.
+Over the course of several years the child may develop attention problems, impulse issues, personality changes, hyperactivity, aggression.
 These may all be due to the injury.

 Therefore it’s critical that with a significant head injury to a child, time must be utilized.
 Savage, “Pediatric Traumatic Brain Injury”, Pediatric Rehabilitation, 8:2, 92-103 (2005)